james062ad/rag-from-scratch-with-options/README.md

 ## 🏁 Status

 MVP cloned and bootstrapped.
-This branch is now open for rapid experimentation and feature enhancement. 🚀
+This branch is now open for experimentation and deployment. 🚀